Maurice Wetherill: New Zealand debut

 Wetherill played 5 matches for Auckland in 1924 and he also made his New Zealand debut.
 He played at halfback in the first test against the touring England side and scored New Zealand’s first try in the corner in a 16-8 win.
 Unfortunately Wetherill was unable to travel south to play in the remaining test matches which saw New Zealand lose twice and therefore lose the series 1-2.

 The 1925 season saw Wetherill selected for the New Zealand team to tour Australia.
 His weight was listed as 10 stone, 7 pounds which was a significant increase on his weight when he had signed up for the war 5 years earlier.
 Wetherill played a remarkable 10 matches on the tour of Australia and a further 2 matches for New Zealand against Queensland when they toured New Zealand later in the year.
 While he missed many matches for City Rovers while on tour he still helped to captain the side to another first grade championship where they edged out Ponsonby United.

-He played all 3 test matches for New Zealand against the touring England team in 1928.
-Wetherill also toured Australia again in 1930, playing 4 more matches for New Zealand.

 Wetherill was the top point scorer in the 1926 club season in Auckland with 62 points.
 He was a likely inclusion in the New Zealand team to tour England but was unavailable for the tour with other commitments.
 Earlier in the season he had missed a match as he had a plumbing exam.

+He played all 3 test matches for New Zealand against the touring England team in 1928.
+Wetherill also toured Australia again in 1930, playing 4 more matches for New Zealand.